What are seismic calculations?

 If the engineer determines that your proposed racking is insufficient for your desired capacities, they will indicate what changes would need to be made to the racking.
 For example, they may specify a heavier gauge frame, or a larger face size beam.

 The seismic calculations determine what type and how many anchors you need, as well as what kind of footplates you need.

 Seismic Calculation FAQs

-Here are some answers to frequently asked questions about seismic calculations:
+Here are some answers to frequently asked questions about seismic calculations and warehouse racking safety:

 What is the difference between static load capacity and seismic load capacity?

 A static load is the capacity that the manufacturer states it is structurally capable of holding.
 Therefore, all capacities are per pair of beams.
 This is what it could hold assuming there are no earthquakes.
 A seismic load is the capacity that the engineer calculates your particularly racking can hold based on the factors above.
 This is an important difference!